JaroslawBolejko/excursion/README.md

-project based on codecademy instructions
+Project based on codecademy instructions